 Anita Susuri: So your first job was in that enterprise?

 Gordana Đorić: Yes, that was my first job, in Transjug Rijeka, which was in Lakrishte.
 Munibca Hasi was our director, I respect him a lot and I can say I learned a lot from him.
 He was very strict, but he was so that we could learn more and have better results.
-And I said, the knowledge I got there, I started working in the administration, as I say potrčko [beginner].
+And I said, the knowledge I got there, I started working in the administration, as I say potrčko [errand boy/girl].
 I started with that job, then I got awards from the SWO from Šibenik, Rijeka, because it was one of the best companies in ex-Yugoslavia which had their own SWO in all capital cities of the Republic then and it was a huge honor for me when I won awards for being a successful worker, a good worker, and so on.

 Anita Susuri: How were the working conditions in that company, at that time?